sergiymarchuk/Application/Linux.md

 <p>3.
 User Management </p>
 useradd UserName -d /home/UserName -s /bin/bash -G group1,appgroup -c "User.Name@domain.ext User Name Phone Number etc."

+Comment. -- User must change password on next attempting to login. chage -d 0 USER-NAME

+Comment. -- Get info about userID oracle. chage -l oracle
+Ref. passwd -S oracle

+Comment. -- Change expiration day for ID oracle. chage -E "2025-07-31" oracle

+Comment. -- Change expiration day to 'never'. chage -I -1 -m 0 -M 99999 -E -1 testuser

+• -I -1 : This will set the “Password inactive” to never
+• -m 0 : This will set the minimum number of days between password change to 0
+• -M 99999 : This will set the maximum number of days between password change to 99999
+• -E -1 : This will set “Account expires” to never.
+This will disable the password expiry of a user if it is already enabled.

+Comment. -- Get info about iserID. getent passwd UID getent passwd USERNAME
 </pre>